LGDiMaggio/LGDiMaggio/README.md

 - I am Assistant Professor (non-tenure) at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.

-- I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.
+- I am a Mechanical Engineer with PhD on Artificial Intelligence applied to predictive maintenance and machine fault diagnosis.

 My PhD and postodoctoral research in few words:
 - rotating machinery vibration testing.